 iv.
 Sole Source or Single Source greater than $50,000;

 b.
-Deputy City Managers or any employee exercising delegated authority approval and Manager of Purchasing and Supply (jointly) are authorized to approve the following awards:
+Deputy City Managers or any employee exercising delegated authority approval and Senior Manager, Procurement and Supply (jointly) are authorized to approve the following awards:

 i.
 RFQ (formal quotations) greater than $50,000 but not exceeding $100,000;

 iv.
 Sole Source or Single Source up to $50,000; and

 v.
 Contract renewals up to $6,000,000, for Council approved agreements that have clearly defined options to extend (Section 20.2).

 c.
 Deputy City Managers or any employee exercising delegated authority approval are authorized to approve the following awards;